 Sticky, wet or dry?

 Fertile mucus is known as egg white mucus because it looks like, and has the consistency of, raw egg white.
-This slippery mucus is great lubrication during sex and helps propel the sperm up the cervix and into the fallopian tubes where it is hoping to meet an egg.
+This slippery mucus is great lubrication during sex.
+It helps propel the sperm up the cervix and into the fallopian tubes where it is hoping to meet an egg.
 After ovulation, you will experience sticky or creamy mucus again until you get your next period.

 Some women can experience quite strong pain which lasts for a few hours or all day.
 This is ovulation pain, otherwise known as mittelschmerz.
-It is thought that the reason for the pain is the fluid or blood released at ovulation causes irritation of the lining of the pelvic cavity.
+The pain may be from the fluid or blood released at ovulation causing irritation of the lining of the pelvic cavity.

 Getting to know your cycle

 Used all the methods above but are still not sure if you are ovulating?
 You can have a progesterone test 7 days after your predicted ovulation date to see if you did ovulate.
 If you have a 28-day cycle, this would be day 21.
 If progesterone is less than 20, then it’s unlikely you have ovulated.

 When to jump in the sack

 So now you know when you’re fertile, want to know the best time to seduce your partner?
 From the time you get that positive OPK test, you should have sex twice a day to really maximise your chances.

 If you’re thinking it’s a better idea to save up his sperm for one lusty night, don’t.
 Sperm that is more than 48 hours old is poor quality.
-Having regular sex will reduce sperm count, but it actually increases the quality
+Having regular sex will reduce sperm count.

 If you're reading this article and thinking "yes, yes, I already know all of this but we're still not conceiving!"
-Maybe you could consider watching my online video's on female and male fertility
+Then there may be other factors you need to consider.